defold/extension-steam/api.md

 ### user_stats_get_achievement_display_attribute(name,key)
 Get general attributes for an achievement.
-Accepts the following keys:
-- &quot;name&quot; and &quot;desc&quot; for retrieving the localized achievement name and description (returned in UTF8)
-- &quot;hidden&quot; for retrieving if an achievement is hidden (returns &quot;0&quot; when not hidden, &quot;1&quot; when hidden)
+Accepts the following keys * &quot;name&quot; and &quot;desc&quot; for retrieving the localized achievement name and description (returned in UTF8) * &quot;hidden&quot; for retrieving if an achievement is hidden (returns &quot;0&quot; when not hidden, &quot;1&quot; when hidden)

 PARAMS